Realizability of tropical pluri-canonical divisors: Tropical k -Hodge bundle

-Recall \cite[Proposition 2.2]{MUW17_published}, where the authors construct a moduli space $\tropDiv_{g,d}^\trop$ parametrizing pairs $([\Gamma], D)$ of isomorphism classes of stable tropical curves of genus $g$ and effective divisors of degree $D \in \Div(\Gamma)$.
-The construction works completely analogous to the one of $M_{g,n}^\trop$ given in Section \ref{subsec:moduli_tropical_cuves} above with the only modification being that legs (corresponding to support points of divisors) are now unlabeled.
+Recall \cite[Proposition 2.2]{MUW17_published}, where the authors construct a moduli space $\tropDiv_{g,d}^\trop$ parametrizing pairs $([\Gamma], D)$ of isomorphism classes of stable tropical curves of genus $g$ and effective divisors $D \in \Div(\Gamma)$ of degree $d$.
+The construction is completely analogous to that of $M_{g,n}^\trop$ given in Section \ref{subsec:moduli_tropical_cuves} above; the only modification is that legs (corresponding to support points of divisors) are now unlabeled.
 Hence, the colimit involves more automorphisms.

 \begin{proof}[Proof of Theorem \ref{intro:thm:trop_k_Hodge_bundle}] We identify $\tropHodge$ as a subcomplex of (a subdivision of) $\tropDiv_{g,d}^\trop$ for $d = k(2g-2)$ as follows.
 Let $([\Gamma], D) \in \tropDiv_{g, d}^\trop$ and let $G$ be the minimal model for $(\Gamma, D)$ such that $D$ is supported on the vertices of $G$.
 By construction $([\Gamma], D)$ is contained in (a quotient of) the cone $\sigma_G = \bR_{\geq 0}^{E(G)}$.
 We will now describe finitely many rational polyhedral cones in $\sigma_G$ that contribute to $\tropHodge$.